-When creating a new user, administrators must save the new user before they are able to assign a subsystem.
+When creating a new user, administrators and users with the Administer Security permission must save the new user before they are able to assign the user to a subsystem.
 The Assigned Subsystems box is not editable until the user has been saved.